Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Polar defects determine sites of lumen nucleation

-To test these predictions, we performed 3D-gel embedded embryo culture (see Ref.~\cite{ichikawa2022ex} and \nameref{sec:methods}), a technique that faithfully recapitulates \textit{in utero} embryonic development, while allowing for \textit{in toto} monitoring, measurement, and manipulation.
-Moreover, we experimentally perturbed the shape of the epiblast, specifically the tissue--tissue interface.
-The curvature of this interface depends on a preceding morphogenetic event, the inward-folding of the adjacent extra-embryonic ectoderm~\cite{ichikawa2022ex,christodoulou2019morphogenesis}.
+To test these predictions, we experimentally perturbed the shape of the epiblast, specifically the tissue--tissue interface.
+The curvature of this interface depends on a preceding morphogenetic event, the inward folding of the adjacent extra-embryonic ectoderm~\cite{ichikawa2022ex,christodoulou2019morphogenesis}.
 Disrupting this process results in embryos with deformed interfaces between the epiblast and this extra-embryonic tissue.
-We obtained mouse embryos cultured for 18 hours from embryonic day 4.5, of which epiblasts presented various shapes resulting from natural variability in the control condition (Fig.~\ref{fig:lumina}a) or experimental manipulation (Fig.~\ref{fig:lumina}b) by blocking the formation of the extra-embryonic ectoderm (see \nameref{sec:methods}).
-To more accurately account for the shape variations of these embryos, we consider a two-parameter family of shapes, where the base is not a hemisphere but a spherical cap with a center displaced along the symmetry axis (Figs.~\ref{fig:lumina}a and~\ref{fig:lumina}b, \nameref{sec:methods}).
-In addition to $\nu$ as previously defined, we introduce a new parameter $\sigma$ corresponding to the angle between the symmetry axis and the radius from the centre of the base to the point where the two surfaces meet; note that $\sigma_0=\pi/2$ renders the original acorn family.
-We fitted this shape model (see \nameref{sec:methods}) to the boundary segmentation of the central cross-sections of the 16 embryos, obtaining $\nu_{\mathrm{\exp}}\in[-0.16,\,0.003]$ and $\sigma_{\mathrm{\exp}}\in[0.68,\,1.43]$ for control embryos ($N = 6$, Fig.~\ref{fig:lumina}a), and $\nu_{\mathrm{\exp}}\in[0.69,\,1.23]$ and $\sigma_{\mathrm{\exp}}\in[1.59,\,2.41]$ for embryos with a morphogenetic perturbation ($N = 10$, Fig.~\ref{fig:lumina}b).
+We obtained mouse embryos cultured for 18 hours from E4.5, of which epiblasts presented various shapes resulting from natural variability in the control condition (Fig.~\ref{fig:lumina}a) or experimental manipulation (Fig.~\ref{fig:lumina}b) by blocking the formation of the extra-embryonic ectoderm (see \nameref{sec:methods}).
+Note that the epiblast tissue volume {\change remained unchanged by this perturbation} [$\bar{V}_0^{\mathrm{exp}} \approx (2.3 \pm 0.4)\times10^{5}\,\SI{}{\micro\meter\cubed}$, see \nameref{sec:methods}].
+To {\change better capture} the shape variations of these embryos, we consider a two-parameter family of shapes {\change defined by the acorn parameter $\nu$ and a new parameter $\sigma$, which reflects the vertical displacement of the centre of the base $S_{\beta}$ from the origin} (Figs.~\ref{fig:lumina}a-b).
+Quantifying the shapes of the 16 embryos, we obtained {\change $\nu_{\mathrm{\exp}}\in[-0.14,\,0]$ and $\sigma_{\mathrm{\exp}}\in[0.8,\,1.43]$} for control embryos ($n = 6$; Fig.~\ref{fig:lumina}a, Extended Data Fig.~\ref{ext:sigma}), and {\change $\nu_{\mathrm{\exp}}\in[0.48,\,1.25]$ and $\sigma_{\mathrm{\exp}}\in[1.42,\,2.82]$} for embryos with a morphogenetic perturbation ($n = 10$; Fig.~\ref{fig:lumina}b, Extended Data Fig.~\ref{ext:sigma}).
 We excluded from this analysis embryos which did not undergo elongation of the whole embryo along the distal-proximal axis or did not reach the epiblast cell number of 50~\cite{ichikawa2022ex}.
 We also discarded one embryo in which the epiblast--ECM interface was concave and hence incompatible with our family of shapes.
-We estimated the positions of lumen initiation sites using immunostaining against apical surface components and identified single sites near the central axis in embryos with $|\nu|<\nu_{\mathrm{c}}$, and additional sites as predicted for the majority of embryos with $|\nu|>\nu_{\mathrm{c}}$ (Fig.~\ref{fig:lumina}c).
-Importantly, the defect positions in the OP field for the average shape of control and manipulated embryos predict the average nucleation sites in each group quantitatively (Figs.~\ref{fig:lumina}d and~\ref{fig:lumina}e).
-Taken together, these results show that lumina nucleate near polar defect positions, and that the external manipulation of embryo shape permits inducing additional nucleation sites near the position predicted by the geometry-driven defect transition we identified.
+We estimated the positions of lumen initiation sites using immunostaining against apical surface components and identified single sites near the central axis in embryos with $\nu_{\mathrm{c}}^-<\nu<\nu_{\mathrm{c}}^+$, and additional sites---as predicted---for the majority of embryos with $\nu>\nu_{\mathrm{c}}^+$ (Fig.~\ref{fig:lumina}c).
+Importantly, {\change the defect positions in the OP field for the average shape of control and manipulated embryos predict the average nucleation positions in each group quantitatively, without parameter fitting (Figs.~\ref{fig:lumina}d-e).
+This agreement is particularly striking given the biological complexity of the system, and the relatively small number of cells involved: despite variability in the single-cell configurations, the coarse-grained field correctly anticipates the average sites for rosette/lumen formation, suggesting that the underlying defect structure is a robust feature linking tissue geometry to polarity organisation.} Taken together, these results show that lumina nucleate near the polar defect positions {\change of the continuum theory}, and that external manipulation of embryo shape induces the creation of additional nucleation sites near the position predicted by the geometry-driven defect transition we identified.